gbramirez/JPACRUDProject/README.md

 ## Overview

-The JPACRUDProject is an app that displays public showers from a database.
+The JPACRUDProject is an app that displays public showers from a database. <br>
 Users can create, update, and delete items from the database using the app interface.

 ### How to Run

-Users select an option from the homepage.
+Users select an option from the homepage. <br>
-The user can view shower locations based upon ID, add a shower to the database, or delete a shower from the database.
+The user can view shower locations based upon ID, add a shower to the database, or delete a shower from the database. <br>
-The user can return to the homescreen at anytime and confirm changes via ID search.
+The user can return to the homescreen at anytime and confirm changes via ID search. <br>
-The ID number auto-increments as showers are added to the database.
+The ID number auto-increments as showers are added to the database. <br>

 ### Technologies Used